matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 - Talk about all the autodiff stuff

 ---
+# Familiar example

+.huge.bold.center[Optimizing a cut for an analysis]

+---
+# Metadiff

+- Add slide on metadiff

+---
 # Take normal route through pyhf and likelihoods

 - pyhf it up